-The work requires a number of certifying bodies (number not specified) to run REAL's Biofertiliser Certification Scheme on its behalf.
+The work requires a number of certifying bodies (number not specified) to certify digestate and anaerobic digestion processes according to REAL's Biofertiliser Certification Scheme, on its behalf.
 Applicants must be accredited to BS EN 17065 and maintain that accreditation on an annual basis.

-REAL aims to provide the industry's leading independent digestate certification scheme ensuring it is robust, efficient and effective and meets the internationally recognised quality standard.
-This is in order to provide reassurance that certified digestate is safe for end users and the environment.
+REAL aims to provide the industry's leading independent digestate certification scheme, ensuring it is robust, efficient, and effective and meets the internationally recognised quality standard.
+This is to provide assurance that certified digestate is safe for end users and the environment.

-The selected certification bodies will provide certification services on behalf of REAL, in compliance with the most recent issued version of the REAL Biofertiliser Certification Scheme Rules.
+The selected Certification Bodies will provide certification services on behalf of REAL, in compliance with the most recent issued version of the REAL Biofertiliser Certification Scheme Rules.